-Actions Performance Measures 4.1 Assign and where required update food businesses risk classification in accordance with the SA Health Food Business Risk Classification framework.
-Apply relevant risk rating to new businesses and undertake assessments in accordance with SA Health Food Business Risk Classification framework.
-Monitor and identify new food processing practices during routine assessments.
+Actions Performance Measures 4.1 Ensure businesses provide notification of their business details.
+Monitor and maintain a register of all food businesses operating within EHA's jurisdiction.
+Continue to monitor businesses that have temporarily closed due to COVID-19.
+Update within in accordance with the customer service policy.
+4.2 Assign and where required update food businesses risk classification in accordance with the SA Health Food Business Risk Classification framework Apply relevant risk rating to new businesses and undertake assessments in accordance with the SA Health Food Business Risk Classification framework Monitor and identify new food processing practices during routine assessments.
 Update the risk classification to reflect the changes.
-4.2 Routine food business assessments conducted using an appropriate food safety rating tool to ensure compliance with the Food Act 2001 and Food Safety Assessments performed using the appropriate food safety rating tool.
-Standards.Frequency of routine assessments is determined by the food business risk classification framework.
+4.3 Conduct routine food business assessments using an appropriate food safety rating tool to ensure compliance with the Food Act 2001 and Food Safety Standards.
+Determine the frequency of routine assessments by the food business risk classification framework.
+Assessments performed using the appropriate food safety rating tool.
 Assessments conducted in accordance with the assigned risk rating and frequency.
-4.3 Monitor food businesses during inspections to assess if they are captured by the Primary Production Standards.
+4.4 Introduce and implement the voluntary SA Health Food Star Rating Scheme.
+Assign food businesses a star rating following a routine inspection.
+4.5 Monitor food businesses during inspections to assess if they are captured by the Primary Production Standards.
 Inform SA Health of new food businesses that may be captured under the Primary Production Standards as required.
-4.4 Ensure appropriate enforcement action is taken in relation to breaches of the Food Act 2001 and associated standards in accordance with EHA's enforcement policy.
+Actions Performance Measures 4.6 Ensure appropriate enforcement action is taken in relation to breaches of the Food Act 2001 and associated standards in accordance with EHA's enforcement policy.
 Number of enforcement actions taken.
-4.5 Investigate food related complaints in relation to: alleged food poisoning microbiological and chemical contamination foreign matter found in food poor personal hygiene and handling practices unclean premises vermin, insects and pest activity refuse storage allergens Liaise with SA Health and other councils to ensure a consistent approach as required.
-Respond to complaints in accordance with customer service standards and where necessary SA Health guidance.
-4.6 Respond to food recalls in accordance with SA Health recommendations.
-Number of recalls actioned when required.
-4.7 Ensure all businesses servicing vulnerable populations within the Constituent Councils have their food safety plan audited in accordance with Food Safety Standard 3.2.1 and the Food Act 2001.
-Number of audits conducted in accordance to audit frequency.
-4.8 Provide professional auditing services to businesses servicing vulnerable populations outside of EHA's of Constituent Councils.
-Number of audits conducted in accordance to audit frequency.
-4.9 Review plans and liaise with the applicant regarding structural fit out of a food business.
-Respond to requests as required.
-4.10 Provide feedback to Constituent Councils when requested as per the development assessment sharing process.
-Respond and provide feedback to Constituent Councils as required.
-4.11 Provide new food businesses with a welcome pack to acknowledge their notification and to introduce EHA.
-The welcome pack to provide resources and information on safe food practice and inform businesses of EHA's inspection fee policy.
-Information provided following receipt of notification.
+4.7 Investigate food related complaints in relation to: alleged food poisoning microbiological and chemical contamination foreign matter found in food poor personal hygiene and handling practices unclean premises vermin, insects and pest activity Respond to complaints in accordance with customer service standards and where necessary SA Health guidance.